 Members of the senior leadership are actively involved in local civic clubs and churches.
 Community service is emphasized in our leadership development programs.
 The Citadel plays a significant role in community service in the Lowcountry in a variety of ways.
-The Corps of Cadets has received national recognition for its community service efforts.
+All sophomore cadets are required to complete a service learning experience in one of 29 community organizations.
+Cadets devoted over 5,640 hours of community service in the surrounding community during the 2010-2011 academic year.
 The Citadel is a charter member of the Lowcountry Graduate Center which focuses on the educational needs of the Lowcountry.
 The Citadel has been a long time supporter of United Way, and the leadership of the College play active roles in this program each year.
 The addition of a new strategic planning initiative to "provide outreach to the region and serve as a resource in its economic development" underscores this commitment.
+The Citadel also partners with the Charleston Neighborhood Promise Project to improve surrounding elementary schools.